vmware-archive/clarity/projects/schematics/README.md

 ##### How to test package with npm registry

-During local development you can build and publish to the local registry `yarn publish:local`.
+During local development you can build and publish to the local registry `npm run publish:local`.
 It will assume you have a local npm registry running, and that you've incremented the version number.
 Otherwise you may have to clear out the local registry to publish again.

 ```bash
 rm -rf ~/.config/verdaccio/storage/@clr && yarn publish:local